PeppeL-G/bagawork/docs/src/routes/(other)/documentation/app/+page.md

 ## The `a` variable
-In Bagawork, you can use the special variable named `a`, short for *app*, to access the constants/variables/methods you have in your `App` class.
+In BagaWork, you can use the special variable named `a`, short for *app*, to access the constants/variables/methods you have in your `App` class.
 The `a` variable can be used both in your `App` class and in your `Page` classes.

 ::: tip Example